Board and Team

 A voluntary Board of Directors with a wealth of experience in the community, business and government oversee Hands Across Canberra.

-Charley Cramer is the Head of Industry Banking for St.George Bank in the ACT.
-Charley has over 18 years' experience in corporate, wholesale and commercial banking, which includes diverse financing, capital markets, advisory, and strategic leadership experience.
-Charley's career has spanned corporate, private and commercial banking and, before joining St.George and the Westpac Group, Charley held senior roles at the Commonwealth Bank of Australia and NAB group of companies.
-An engaged advocate for Canberra, Charley is an active ACT Business Leader holding positions on the ACT Business Chamber's Innovation, and International Trade Task forces.
+Charley Cramer currently works with the Federal Government start up, the Regional Investment Corporation (The RIC) and recently delivered the federally funded flood relief package to the victims of the 2019 North QLD Floods.
+Charley has over 19 years experience in corporate, wholesale and commercial banking, which includes diverse financing, capital markets, advisory, and strategic leadership experience.
+Charley's career has spanned corporate, private and commercial banking and, before joining the RIC, Charley held senior roles at St.George and the Westpac Group, the Commonwealth Bank of Australia and NAB group of companies.
+An engaged advocate for Canberra, Charley is an active ACT Business Leader having previously held positions on the ACT Business Chamber's Innovation, and International Trade Task forces.
 He is a committed mentor to high potential young people and maintains an active involvement in The Hunger Project - a not-for-profit organisation whose goal is to alleviate hunger and domestic violence through the empowerment and education of women.

-Mel has had an extensive career in Social Work primarily in the child and family, health and disability sectors.
-She also has qualifications in Business, Pastoral Care and Mothercraft Nursing as is a graduate of the AICD.
+Amelda (Mel) is the joint owner of Canberra’s largest BCorp company Aspen Medical, and Chair of the Aspen Foundation.
+She is a graduate of the AICD and also has qualifications in Social Work, Business, Pastoral Care and Mothercraft Nursing.
+Mel has had an extensive career in the child and family, health and disability sectors.
 For several years now, Mel has been involved with and supported many Not for Profit organisations, in particular in the areas of disability, indigenous health, housing and food rescue.
-Mel is an owner of the BCorp company Aspen Medical, and Chair of the Aspen Foundation.
-She is passionate about encouraging philanthropy and supporting social entrepreneurship, both within the Canberra community and nationally.
+She is passionate about encouraging philanthropy through giving and service, both within the Canberra community and nationally.

 Edward Le Quesne